 Academic Program Review

-AY20 Expedited Program Review
+AY20 Expedited Academic Program Review

-What is academic program review?
+Q: What is expedited program review?

 Q: What is academic program review?

-A: Regular program review is part of our normal quality assurance process that reviews centrality to mission, program quality and student learning & success, as well as measures of demand, productivity and efficiency.
+A: Regular academic program review is part of our normal quality assurance process that reviews centrality to mission, program quality and student learning & success, as well as measures of demand, productivity and efficiency.
 The results of regular review help us identify new opportunities for collaboration, as well as make decisions about program enhancements, reductions or discontinuations.

 Q: Why are we doing expedited program review?